kata198/PumpkinLB/README.rst

 	This is preferable as it saves a DNS trip for every request, and should be enabled

 	unless your DNS is likely to change and you want the workers to match the change.

+* buffer_size=N - Default 4096

+	 Default read/write buffer size used on socket operations.
+4096 is a good default for most, but you may be able to tune better depending on your application.

 *[mapping]*